-With the right monitoring platform, you can even lengthen the amount of time a homeowner stays personally connected to their solar system.
+With the right solar asset management software, you can even lengthen the amount of time a homeowner stays personally connected to their solar system.
 Industry surveys show that standard monitoring platforms, like those offered by the major inverters, tend to engage homeowners for the first six months post-install.
 Since the majority of these dashboards are not built with the homeowner experience in mind, there’s nothing to keep your customers engaged long-term.

 However, with a solar monitoring platform that makes energy usage and production data easy to understand, it’s possible to foster a connection with your customer that can span years.
 Presented alongside other resources to learn about the solar industry, it’s possible for consumption monitoring to hold your customers’ attention longer by giving them goals to work towards and context about their data.

 A stronger connection between the homeowner and the PV system is great for any growing solar business.
 Without devoting much – or any – additional time, installers can keep homeowners engaged for longer and allow their confidence in solar to grow.
 More customer appreciation of PV systems ultimately means solar upgrades and an additional boost in positive reviews and referrals.